Lion's Mane vs Chaga: Cognitive Support or Antioxidant Power?

 Lion's Mane: Rewiring from the Inside Out

-The cognitive benefits of lion's mane are not a placebo.
-They are driven by a documented biochemical mechanism: hericenones and erinacines upregulate the production of NGF, which then signals neurons to grow, branch, and form new connections — a process called neurogenesis.
-NGF is particularly concentrated in the hippocampus and basal forebrain, which are the regions most directly involved in learning and memory.
+The cognitive benefits of lion's mane are the subject of ongoing research.
+Traditional use suggests they may be driven by a biochemical mechanism: hericenones and erinacines have been traditionally used to support the production of NGF, which plays a role in neuronal health.
+NGF is particularly concentrated in the hippocampus and basal forebrain, regions associated with learning and memory.

 Chaga: Cellular Defence Through Antioxidants